Health and Safety Standards

-Updates: Retreat Alumni can continue to #StayConnected with their peers and support group through our new virtual Alumni Meetings.
-Individuals interested can email MaggieH@retreatmail.com for more details.
+- Retreat Alumni can continue to #StayConnected with their peers and support groups through our new virtual Alumni Meetings.
+Individuals interested can directly contact Joi Honer at email@example.com.

-Updates: In an effort to prevent the spread of #COVID19, we at Retreat are taking the necessary precautions to ensure the safety of our patients and our staff.
-As of today, all admissions will be pre-screened through a tele-health assessment.
-Our dedicated team of physicians will administer this assessment prior to a patient entering any of our facilities.
+- All admissions are pre-screened through a tele-health assessment.
+Our dedicated team of physicians administers this assessment prior to a patient entering any of our facilities.

-Updates: We continue to monitor our patients and staff to ensure the safety of those in our care.
-With the cancellation of all on-site trainings and workshops we are working on creating online webinars and events to continue supporting our communities during this time.
+- With the cancellation of all on-site trainings, workshops and events we are creating online webinars and events to continue supporting our communities during this time.

 - Currently all non-direct care staff will be working from home indefinitely until determined to be safe to come back to work.